NickBlow/nick-blog/public/articles/a-tech-retrospective/index.md

 ### Serverless

 [I love serverless](https://nickblow.tech/posts/9-lessons-from-9-years-of-serverless).
 Yeah, it's a bit more expensive.
 But we literally didn't have an on-call rotation because outages happen so rarely.
-The extra my sleep and my sanity is worth the $.
+The extra sleep and my sanity is worth the $.
 Cloudflare is innovating a lot here (another reason I joined Iterate, who use them extensively), and is actually significantly cheaper than AWS – despite a few rough edges.

 ### TailwindCSS